-Cory W. Giese, age 38, has been a director since 2013.
-Mr. Giese is a member of our audit committee and was a member of our compensation and management succession committee from 2014 to 2015.
-He also serves as chair of our information technology steering committee.
+Cory W. Giese, age 39, has been a director since 2013.
+Mr. Giese is a member of our audit committee.
+He also serves as chair of our information technology steering and cybersecurity committees.
 Mr. Giese is a certified public accountant and is a principal at Giese Swany, LLC, a certified public accounting firm in Incline Village, Nevada.
 He is also a managing partner of a privately held real estate investment entity.
 He holds a B.S. in Business Administration from California State University, Chico and a Master of Accounting from Washington State University.
 Mr. Giese is Mr. Casey's son-in-law.